-As Andy Monks of Hero’s Adventure points out “There is never going to be a good enough time or a ‘some day’ where you have ‘enough time’”.
+“There is never going to be a good enough time or a ‘some day’ where you have ‘enough time’”, says Andy Monks.
 Someday starts now.

-In any month you may give 90 hours to your family and keeping the house, 795 hours or so to your work (clients/boss), and a few hours to school, church or community.
-But if you spend just four (4) hours a week, 17 hours a month, then within six months you can write a book and leave a coherent legacy… rather than a drawer full of notebooks with scribbles.
+In any month, you may give 90 hours to your family and keeping the house, 795 hours or so to your work (clients/boss), and a few hours for school, church or community.
+But if you spend from just four (4) hours a week, or 17 hours a month, then within six months you could write a book and leave a coherent legacy.
+This beats a drawer full of notebooks with scribbles.
 That’s the bottom line.

 Another perspective is from a Brisbane coaching professional, Eduardo Gomes.
 He believes:

 “Many go through their adult/work lives without ever getting unstuck.
 Instead of facing the issue and asking for help, they choose to stay STUCK and eventually lose the drive to pursue their dreams.
 Furthermore, many who have decided to follow their passion often have the illusion they can make it on their own.”Eduardo Gomes

 Procrastinating on our biggest goals – how to move forward?

 In my own writing, I have found that, for a short time, putting 100% focus into the research, gathering and sorting ideas is crucial to moving forward with a writing project.
 As well, a walking break can help us get ‘unstuck’ from the project.
 This gives your subconscious space and time to find a solution and it renews your creative energy.